kittenlogic/unsupervised-pleasures/_posts/2020-11-14-ultimate-fantasy-024.md

 ---
 layout: post
-title: Ultimate Fantasy 24 I'm Gorgeous
+title: Ultimate Fantasy 24 Someone Special
-description: GPT-2 model trained on a corpus of queer theatre
+description: That surprise is really pretty big.
-summary: GPT-2 model trained on a corpus of queer theatre
+summary: That surprise is really pretty big.
 tags: [school, high school, sex, erotic, content warning, queer, GPT-2, RunwayML]
 ---

 Let me begin by telling you my ultimate fantasy.
 When I was in high school, I loved the way your feet felt on mine as we walked.
 I wanted to curl up next to you and kiss you like you used to do when we first met.
 I wanted to feel the warmth of your body on mine as we cuddled and kissed.